AckerlyXu/heima/articles/best-practices-data-partitioning.md

 - The selection of partition key and row key values should be driven by the way in which the data is accessed.
 Choose a partition key/row key combination that supports the majority of your queries.
 The most efficient queries retrieve data by specifying the partition key and the row key.
 Queries that specify a partition key and a range of row keys can be completed by scanning a single partition.
 This is relatively fast because the data is held in row key order.
 If queries don't specify which partition to scan, the partition key might require Azure table storage to scan every partition for your data.

+    > [!TIP]
-	> [AZURE.TIP] If an entity has one natural key, then use it as the partition key and specify an empty string as the row key.
+    > If an entity has one natural key, then use it as the partition key and specify an empty string as the row key.
 If an entity has a composite key comprising two properties, select the slowest changing property as the partition key and the other as the row key.
 If an entity has more than two key properties, use a concatenation of properties to provide the partition and row keys.

 - If you regularly perform queries that look up data by using fields other than the partition and row keys, consider implementing the [index table pattern].
 - If you generate partition keys by using a monotonic increasing or decreasing sequence (such as "0001", "0002", "0003", and so on) and each partition only contains a limited amount of data, then Azure table storage can physically group these partitions together on the same server.
 This mechanism assumes that the application is most likely to perform queries across a contiguous range of partitions (range queries) and is optimized for this case.
 However, this approach can lead to hotspots focused on a single server because all insertions of new entities are likely to be concentrated at one end or the other of the contiguous ranges.
 It can also reduce scalability.
 To spread the load more evenly across servers, consider hashing the partition key to make the sequence more random.